antongus/scmRTOS-cortex-m4-gcc/README.md

 scmRTOS-cortex-m4-gcc
 =====================

-This is a copy of [scmRTOS](http://scmrtos.sourceforge.net/ScmRTOS) for Cortex-M4(F) GCC port.
+This is a copy of [scmRTOS](http://scmrtos.sourceforge.net/ScmRTOS) for Cortex-M4(F) (GCC port).
-I made if for convenient scmRTOS usage in my git-controlled scmRTOS-based projects.
+I made it for convenient scmRTOS usage in my git-controlled scmRTOS-based projects.

 ####Structure is: